Joanne L. Barnes, Homeworth, Ohio

 Joanne was a 1959 graduate of Alliance High School.

-She is survived by her loving husband, Leslie (Les) Barnes.
-They were married August 11, 1962. and daughters; Pamela (Brad) Heestand, Stephanie (Lane Yeagley) Steele, grandchildren; Alishia (Seth) Cameron, Carissa and Kyle Heestand, and a sister; Janice Wasson.

-A Graveside Service will be Monday, November 21, 2022 at 1:00 p.m. at Highland Memorial Chapel with Chaplain Joe Sabella from Aultman Alliance Hospice.
+A graveside service will be held Monday, November 21, 2022, at Highland Memorial Chapel at 1:00 p.m. with Chaplain Joe Sabella from Aultman Alliance Hospice.

+Friends and family may share their online condolences at www.deansfuneralhome.com.
+Arrangements are entrusted to Dean’s Funeral Home Sebring, Ohio.

+In lieu of flowers, family request memorial contributions be made to Aultman Alliance Hospice, 270 E. State Street, Alliance, OH 44601.